 To compute income estimates for use during retirement, the simulator algorithm uses the assumptions

-submitted by input form to determine the growth of principle and ongoing contributions over the duration
+submitted by the input form to determine the growth of principle and ongoing contributions over the duration

 of two phases: accumulation and decumulation.